Desna barracks airstrike

 On 17 May 2022, an airstrike by the Russian Air Force hit a military barracks in Desna, Chernihiv Oblast, Ukraine.

 Aftermath

 Ukrainian authorities initially reported that eight people had died and twelve were wounded, but updated the casualty count a week later when Volodymyr Zelenskyy said that 87 bodies had been recovered.
 Russian officials said that the military had used "high-precision, long-range missiles."
-It was reportedly the largest single loss of life in the Ukrainian military in the 2022 Russian invasion of Ukraine up to that point.
+It was reportedly the largest single loss of life in the Ukrainian military in the Russian invasion of Ukraine up to that point.

+In November 2023, the Ukrainian Memory Book Group reported by name the updated toll of the attack to 63 killed, 68 officially missing and 39 wounded.